programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-06.png" alt="Boxplots showing distances (in km) between sister cities of different countries." caption="Figure 6.
-Boxplots showing distances (in km) between sister cities of different countries." %}
+Box plots showing distances (in km) between sister cities of different countries." %}

-The boxplot comparing the distances between sister cities across different countries reveals an interesting pattern for German cities.
-The plot shows German cities tend to establish sister-city relationships with cities geographically closer, as indicated by the lower median distance and smaller spread of the boxplot for Germany compared to other countries.
-This could reflect Germany's position as a central and well-connected country within Europe as its geographic location and strong economic ties with its neighbors could facilitate the formation of regional partnerships and encourage cities to seek out connections within a smaller radius.
+Figure 6 reveals an interesting pattern for German cities especially: it shows that they tend to establish sister-city relationships with cities that are geographically closer, as indicated by the lower median distance and smaller spread of the box compared to other countries.
+This could reflect Germany's position as a central and well-connected country within Europe as its geographic location and strong economic ties with its neighbors could encourage the formation of regional partnerships within a smaller radius.

-## Advanced Manipulations Regarding the Look of Graphs
+## Advanced Manipulations to Graphs' Appearance

-We played with different geoms but relied on ggplot2's decisions regarding the graph's look.
-However, we often want to change this for various reasons, such as improving readability, highlighting specific aspects of the data, or adhering to specific style guidelines. ggplot2 offers a wide range of customization options to fine-tune the appearance of our plots.
-To see how we can do this, we will start with a simple plot and build on it step by step.
+So far, you have relied on ggplot2's to automatically decide your graphs' appearance.
+However, you'll certainly encounter various reasons to adapt these choices, for example to improve readability, highlight specific aspects of the data, or adhere to specific style guidelines. ggplot2 offers a wide range of customization options to fine-tune the appearance of its plots.
+To learn how to do this, let's start with a simple plot and build on it step by step.

-Let's explore how demographic characteristics influence urban relationships by examining the relationship between sister cities' populations.
+Let's explore how demographic characteristics influence urban relationships by examining the population size of sister cities.
 This analysis connects to broader historical questions about how city size affects international influence, how urban hierarchies develop, and how demographic patterns shape cultural and economic exchanges.
 Similar approaches could be used to study historical questions about urbanization patterns, the development of metropolitan regions, or the relationship between population size and economic development.

-We will begin by creating a scatterplot visualizing the population data for origin and destination cities.
-A scatterplot is a graph that uses dots or points to represent the values of two variables for each observation.
+We will begin by creating a scatter plot of the population size for origin and destination cities.
+A scatter plot is a graph that uses dots or points to represent the intersecting values of two variables for each observation.
 In this case, each point on the scatterplot will represent a sister city pair, with the x-coordinate indicating the population of the origin city and the y-coordinate representing the population of the destination city.
-If we observe a clear positive trend, with points clustering along a diagonal line from the bottom left to the top right of the plot, it suggests that cities with similar populations form relationships.
+If we observe a clear positive trend, with points clustering along a diagonal line from the bottom left to the top right of the plot, it will suggest that cities tend to form relationships with other cities of similar population size.

-Since `eudata` has many points, this could lead to overplotting.
+Since `eudata` contains 13081 entries, using them all would lead to overplotting.
 Therefore, we will use a random sample of 15% of the cities in our data frame with the function [`sample_frac()`](http://dplyr.tidyverse.org/reference/sample.html).
-We will also use the natural log of the population data to overcome skewness.
-Since we are looking at a random data selection, we must set a seed to ensure reproducibility.
-We can do this with the `set.seed()` function.
-This way, if you run the code again, you will get the same random sample.
+We will also work with the [natural logarithm](https://en.wikipedia.org/wiki/Natural_logarithm) of the population data to overcome skewness.
+Since we are looking at a random data selection, we must 'set a seed' to ensure reproducibility.
+This means that, if you run the code again, you will get the same random sample.
+You can do this with the `set.seed()` function:

 ```